aaronrkaufman/citationgendergap/README.md

 # citationgendergap
 A tool for calculating the gender ratio of papers cited in academic studies

+Output of this tool: The ratio of male and female authors in an article & uncertainty
+#Tool No.1
+- Input from user: PDF with full names (MLA citation style)
+- What will this tool do?
+Extract names and send names to OpenAI API

+#Tool No.2
+- Input from user: PDF with partial names (APA citation style like Swift, T) + DOIs
+- What will this tool do?
+Step 1: Utilize the OpenCitation API to retrieve names based on the DOI.
+Step 2: Tool No.1

+#Tool No.3
+- Input from user: PDF with partial names (APA citation style like Swift, T)  without DOIs
+- What will this tool do?
+Step 1: Conduct title search to get DOI of this PDF Step 2: Tool No.2
+Step 3: Tool No.1

 # Existing tools to guess gender based on names
 ## 1. For all languages
 - [model on huggingface: self-claimed 99.17% accuracy, but it is overconfident and biased](https://huggingface.co/datalearningpr/name_to_gender)